DrHenchman/hardcore-hermits/README.md

 # Hardcore Hermits v0.1 for Minecraft 1.13+

-A datapack for Minecraft 1.13+ which is enspired by Hardcore Hermits challenge by Hermitcraft and tracks the scores of each player.
+A datapack for Minecraft 1.13+ which is enspired by Hardcore Hermits challenge by Hermitcraft and tracks the score of each player.

 ## Features

 * Keep track of the score of each player, counting how many vanilla advancements they have obtained.
+Only advancements which announce to chat are included

 ## How to install